Nobody should have to live with the fear and anxiety that racism can cause.

 • Reporting the incident anonymously.
 You can report online to crime stoppers or call 0800 555 111

 • Reporting to the University.
-Students and staff can report an incident using the University’s Report + Support pages.
+Students and employees can report an incident using the University’s Report + Support pages.
 This can be done anonymously or by making a report with contact details.
 If you choose to make a report with contact details, we will be able to talk through the options and support available to you, in confidence.
 A report can be made using the buttons below.

-Get support
+Get Support:

-• Find out what support is available to you if you or someone you know has experienced racism by reading our dedicated support page
+• Find out what support is available to you if you or someone you know has experienced racism by reading our dedicated support page.

-Go to:
+Go To:

 Back